 On acceptance of an offer of a School place, a deposit is also payable.
 Where parents are in receipt of a 100% bursary award, the Governors may use their discretion on a case-by-case basis to waive a proportion of the deposit.

 An assessment for a bursary will be made as soon as possible further to receipt of the completed application form and the necessary documentary evidence.
-These should be sent to the Financial Controller by the 1st March in the year preceding entry.
+These should be sent to the Financial Controller by the 1st of March in the year preceding entry.

 An application form and guidance notes will be sent for completion and return.
 It will ask questions about household financial income, expenditure and assets/liabilities, details of any investments being held, accommodation and dependents.
 Documentary evidence will be required to verify the information provided.
-The Trust uses a specialist third party organisation, Bursary Administration Limited (BAL), to assess bursary applications.
+The School uses a specialist third party organisation, Bursary Administration Limited (BAL), to assess bursary applications.